notofonts/noto-docs/src/miniarticles/NotoSansUgaritic.md

 # Noto Sans Ugaritic

-Noto Sans Ugaritic is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Ugaritic_ script.
+Noto Sans Ugaritic is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Ugaritic_ script.

 Noto Sans Ugaritic has multiple weights, contains 36 glyphs, and supports 35 characters from the Unicode block Ugaritic.